Short stories from the 1970s

 [Bidya Ashok, Sudip, Subhashish, Pintu, Probir, Prodip, Palashkanti, Subal, Sanjoy]

-Harshabardhan Banam Ghanada Tenida (2013)
+Harshabardhan Bawnaam Ghanada Tenida (2013)

 Sketch: Based on Shailo Chakraborty

-Knata from Sharodiya Kishore Bharati, 1971
+Knaata from Shaarodiyaa Kishore Bharati, 1971

 Artist: Surya Roy